b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Fourteen Fundamentals in Following the Prophet.md

 Not only is the prophet NEVER wrong, ALWAYS speaks for the Lord, but is always fully qualified to authoritatively speak about anything. 🤔

 Really, now.
 Imagine *anyone else* saying this.
 "Our great leader Kim Jong Un doesn't *need* training or diplomas— he can speak on any subject or act on any matter at any time!"
-If you heard this about [David Miscavige](https://en.wikipedia.org/wiki/David_Miscavige) of Scientology, would you think "oh wow that's fascinating, now I'm more interested to hear what he has to say about the intersection of art and mathematics," or would you think "only a narcissistic cult leader would say that about themselves"?
+If you heard this said about [David Miscavige](https://en.wikipedia.org/wiki/David_Miscavige) of Scientology, would you think "oh wow that's fascinating, now I'm more interested to hear what he has to say about the intersection of art and mathematics," or would you think "only a narcissistic cult leader would say that about themselves"?

 > *Sometimes there are those who feel their earthly knowledge on a certain subject is superior to the heavenly knowledge which God gives to his prophet on the same subject.
 They feel the prophet must have the same earthly credentials or training which they have had before they will accept anything the prophet has to say that might contradict their earthly schooling.*

 Yeah.
 There's something to be said about years of rigorous study versus warm fuzzy feelings in your tum-tums.

 I've only got an undergrad bachelor's degree in information systems & business intelligence— arguably what gave me the mindset of skeptical analysis that [[My own experience|drives my religious deconstruction]].
 But if President Nelson somehow cornered me and wanted to tell me about statistics, I would treat that information with the same skepticism as any other claim.
-If it's contrary to what I know already, I'm not about to disregard four years of schooling and bet my career on a nonagenarian's advice at face value.
+If what he says in this made-up scenario is contrary to what I know already, I'm not about to disregard four years of schooling and bet my career on a nonagenarian's advice at face value.

 > *How much earthly schooling did Joseph Smith have?
 Yet he gave revelations on all kinds of subjects.*